telerik/kendo-ui-core/docs/controls/layout/tooltip/overview.md

 Kendo UI Tooltip provides default configuration options that can be set during initialization.
 Some of the properties that can be overridden and controlled are:

 *   Content
-*   Position relative to the target (top, button, center, left, right)
+*   Position relative to the target (top, bottom, center, left, right)
 *   Event on which the Tooltip is going to be displayed
 *   Auto-hide behavior
 *   Height/Width